Javelin1991/CZ3003_Software_System_Analysis_and_Design/README.md

 # CZ3003 : Software System Analysis and Design

 ## Learning Outcome
 I have learnt **software system integration**.
 The coursework includes a group project where our group represents 911 Team as part of the National Emergency Crisis Management System.
 I have contributed my work to the 911 Team by building a web GUI for 911 operator.
-The project has enabled me to understand how to design and implement farily decent websites using ``HTML``, ``CSS`` and ``Javascript``.
+The project has enabled me to understand how to design and implement decent websites using ``HTML``, ``CSS`` and ``Javascript``.

 ## Coursework Group Project